 In the beginning

-Dr. Bach was halfway through his discovery when he felt the need to find a more permanent home.
-He liked the Thames Valley and when Nora Weeks was told that Mount Vernon was available to rent she knew that Dr. Bach would be delighted: the cottage was simple, the village peaceful and the River Thames, upon which he had enjoyed many a rowing and punting trip, was close by.
+When Dr. Bach was halfway through his discovery of the full system of flower essences, he wanted to find a more permanent home.
+He liked the Thames Valley and when Nora Weeks was told him of a house called Mount Vernon that was available to rent he was delighted: the cottage was simple, the village peaceful and the River Thames, upon which he had enjoyed many a rowing and punting trip, was close by.

-When Victor Bullen joined the team they all worked together until Dr. Bach completed his work, leaving the final introduction and publication of his book The Twelve Healers & Other Remedies in their hands.
-They promised Dr. Bach that they would continue to make the remedies and teach others how to use them, always protecting the simplicity, purity and completeness of the system.
+Once Bach and Nora were established at Mount Vernon, Victor Bullen came to live locally to help out, and a local lady, Mary Tabor, also joined the team.
+They worked alongside Bach while he completed his work, and he left the final introduction and publication of his book The Twelve Healers & Other Remedies in their hands.
+They promised Dr. Bach before he passed away in 1936 that they would continue to make the remedies and teach others how to use them, always protecting the simplicity, purity and completeness of the system.

 Values and change